langflow-ai/langflow/CONTRIBUTING.md

   [collapses the content](https://developer.mozilla.org/en/docs/Web/HTML/Element/details)
   so it only becomes visible on click, making the issue easier to read and follow.

 ## Contributing code and documentation

-You can develop Langflow locally via Poetry + NodeJS or docker-compose.
+You can develop Langflow locally via uv + NodeJS.

 ### Clone the Langflow Repository